 For the Thyme Syrup:

 1/2 cup sugar

 Place the water, lemon juice, and sugar in a saucepan over high heat.
 Bring to a boil, then reduce to low.
 Add the thyme and simmer for 8 to 10 minutes.
 Remove from the heat.
 Let cool, then strain out the thyme from the syrup.

 For the Strawberry Cheesecake Filling:

 1 cup granulated sugar

 1/4 cup + 2 tablespoons strawberry preserves

-- With the mixer on low, add the butter – a few tablespoons at a time.
+- Switch to the paddle attachment.
+With the mixer on medium-low, add in the butter, a few tablespoons at a time, and mix until incorporated.

-- Once added, turn the mixer up to medium-high and mix until silky smooth.
+- Turn the mixer up to medium-high and mix until silky smooth.

 - Add in the cream cheese and mix until combined.

 - Add in the strawberry preserves and mix until combined.

 Generously brush each cake layer with the thyme syrup – allowing it to really soak in (an second pass with the syrup wouldn’t hurt either).
 Place one layer of cake on a cake board or serving dish.
 Spread on about 3/4 cup of the filling with an offset spatula.
 Top with the next layer of cake and repeat.
 Use the remaining filling to frost the top of the cake and give the sides a thin crumb coat.
 Decorate with fresh thyme and berries, if desired.